martaGG/S2D2/README.md

 ### Unstructured regions

-If the Q parameter is larger than 0.7, and the user has not supplied an eps and Nmin, we display an error message (we cannot guarantee that the region is structured), and suggest the user to try the procedure providing eps and Nmin.
+If the Q parameter is larger than the user supplied region, and the user has not supplied eps and Nmin values, we display an error message (we cannot guarantee that the region is structured), and suggest the user to try the procedure providing eps and Nmin.

 #### DBSCAN detection
 We run scikit.learn’s DBSCAN for the user defined eps and Nmin.

 ## Acknowledging this
-Please cite (SFM, our paper, REF!!) if you use this code.
+Please cite Gonzalez et al 2020 if you use this code.
 ## References
 To be completed
+-Cartwright & Withworth, 2003
+-González et al 2020.
+-Joncour et al. 2017
+-Joncour et al. 2018